Cbazil/Online-CV/README.md

 - Attached the giF and About section.
 - Changed the codepen link & fa fa with freecode camps profile link & fa fa
 - Added Mobile view template for better UX and UI
-- Instead on moving the h1 and h2 tags along with the fa-fa container section, i just placed a div and will move and ajust everything within in.
+- Instead on moving the h1 and h2 tags along with the fa-fa container section, I just placed a div and will move and ajust everything within in.
+- Change gif image with a cropped version.
+- Made Headings responsive, Mobile drop down effect is active now.
 ---
 ### Live Link
 To view live click on Link: https://cbazil.github.io/Online-CV.html